Arthritis - Joint Pain FAQ

 What your doctor can do for you?

-- The Birmingham Hip Resurfacing (BHR) was pioneered by Mr McMinn in 1997 after several years of experimenting with protoypes and trials, to perfect the design.
+- The Birmingham Hip Resurfacing (BHR) was pioneered by Professor McMinn in 1997 after several years of experimenting with protoypes and trials, to perfect the design.
 The BHR is the first widely successful hip resurfacing device and continues to perform well across the world.
 Derek McMinn has an excellent success rate with the BHR - 95.8% from his first 1000 BHRs at 15 years.
 This incredible survivorship rises to 98% at 15 years when looking at men only.

 - The Birmingham Mid Head Resection (BMHR) is an alternative, bone-conserving hip replacement for young and active patients who are unsuitable for a BHR.
 The BMHR is the middle stage between the BHR and a Total Hip Replacement (THR) it offers patients with unsuitable bone quality for hip resurfacing an alternative option which offers them the same advantages.

 - Total Hip Replacement Mr McMinn has huge experience offering Total Hip Replacements (THR) to patients suffering from arthritis and other conditions.
 Tried and tested, the modern THR can also offer excellent results, range of movement and survivorship.

 - The Birmingham Knee Replacement (BKR) is an excellent surgical implant for those suffering from painful arthritis in the knee joint.
 It's unique design mirrors the natural kinematics of the knee and is anatomically matched.
 The BKR offers excellent patient satisfaction and an increased range of flexion.

 Treatment of osteoarthritis focuses on decreasing pain and improving joint movement, and may include:

 - Exercises to keep joints flexible and improve muscle strength